Uncovering the role of the diversity of interaction types in nature

 Generic indicators, that can be quantified on the temporal and spatial dynamics of ecosystems, have been identified in the literature.
 In addition, for terrestrial ecosystems, it has been hypothesized that vegetation patchiness could be used as a signature of imminent transitions in ecosystems.
 Using both field data and modelling approaches, I investigate when and where these indicators can be quantified and when their predictions in terms of ecosystem degradation are reliable, with a current focus on arid ecosystems.

 Arid and semi-arid ecosystems, which cover about 40% of the Earth's terrestrial surface, are expected to be among the ecosystems most sensitive to environmental changes.
 There are growing concerns that climatic changes may lead to increased desertification, impacting approximately 25% of the world's population.
 I am developing models of the vegetation dynamics in arid ecosystems aiming at better understanding the functioning of arid ecosystems and their response to changes in external conditions, such as grazing pressure or climate change.

-Despite their potential importance for community resilience, little is known about the role of positive interactions embedded in complex networks in stabilizing or destabilizing communities.
-The aim of my current project is to study the functional role of positive interactions in ecological networks.
-We investigate, both empirically and theoretically, how positive interactions affect the functioning and stability of ecological communities, as well as the response of these communities to changing external conditions.
+Furthermore, despite their potential importance for community resilience, little is known about the role of positive interactions embedded in complex networks in stabilizing or destabilizing communities.
+The aim of a current project is to study the functional role of positive interactions in ecological networks.
+How do positive interactions affect the functioning of ecological communities, as well as the response of these communities to changing external conditions ?